dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 efficient to find out which resources contain references to a given resource.
 Direct links are easier and more efficient to query than indirect links.
-Therefore, when a text value contains a resource reference in its standoff nodes, the Knora API server automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a `kb:LinkValue`) describing the link, as discussed in @ref:[Links Between Resources](#links-between-resources).
+Therefore, when a text value contains a resource reference in its standoff nodes, Knora automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a `kb:LinkValue`) describing the link, as discussed in @ref:[Links Between Resources](#links-between-resources).
 In this case,